+- the list of subscribed MBS User Data Ingest Session Status event(s), within the "eventSubscs" attribute; and

-- the URI towards which the notifications should be sent, within the "notifUri" attribute; and
+- the URI towards which the notifications should be sent, within the "notifUri" attribute.

+The following events may be implicitly subscribed (i.e. by default) by the NF service consumer (e.g. AF, NEF):

+- "DIST_SESS_ESTABLISHED": This event shall be implicitly subscribed for all the MBS distribution session(s) that are composing the targeted MBS User Data Ingest Session identified by the "mbsIngSessionId" attribute.

-- the list of subscribed MBS User Data Ingest Session Status event(s), within the "eventSubscs" attribute.
+- "DIST_SESS_SERV_MNGT_FAILURE": This event shall be implicitly subscribed for all the MBS distribution session(s) that are composing the targeted MBS User Data Ingest Session identified by the "mbsIngSessionId" attribute.

+- "MBS_USER_SERV_ANMT": This event shall be implicitly subscribed for an MBS User Data Ingest Session only if the "PASSED_BACK" MBS User Service Announcement mode is provisioned among the MBS User Service Announcement mode(s) supported by the parent MBS User Service instance to which the MBS User Data Ingest Session instance belongs.

+- "DIST_SESSION_STATE_CHANGE": This event shall always be implicitly subscribed.

-2. Upon success, the MBSF shall create a new "Individual MBS User Data Ingest Session Status Subscription" resource and respond to the NF service consumer with an HTTP "201 Created" status code, as shown in step 2 of figure 5.3.2.6.2-1, including an HTTP Location header field containing the URI of the created resource, i.e. "{apiRoot}/nmbsf-mbs-ud-ingest/<apiVersion>/status-subscriptions/{subscriptionId}", and the response body containing a representation of the created "Individual MBS User Data Ingest Session Status Subscription" resource within the MBSUserDataIngStatSubsc data structure.
+2. Upon success, the MBSF shall create a new "Individual MBS User Data Ingest Session Status Subscription" resource and respond to the NF service consumer with an HTTP "201 Created" status code including an HTTP Location header field containing the URI of the created resource, i.e. "{apiRoot}/nmbsf-mbs-ud-ingest/<apiVersion>/status-subscriptions/{subscriptionId}", and the response body containing a representation of the created "Individual MBS User Data Ingest Session Status Subscription" resource within the MBSUserDataIngStatSubsc data structure.